Lampedusa: Geography

-Lampedusa is both the southernmost point and the southernmost island of Italy.
+Lampedusa is the southernmost point of Italy.
 Politically and administratively, Lampedusa is part of Italy, but geologically it is part of Africa since the sea between the two is no deeper than 120 m.
 Lampedusa is a semi-arid island, dominated by a garrigue landscape, with maquis shrubland in the west.
 It has no sources of water other than irregular rainfall.
 Overall the island has two slopes, from west to east, and from north to south of the island.
 The south-western side is dominated by deep gorges, while the southeastern part is dominated by shallow valleys and sandy beaches.
 The entire northern coast is dominated by cliffs: gently sloping cliffs on the east coast, and vertical sheer cliffs on the west coast.

 Geology

 Lampedusa geologically is part of the "Pelagian Province" (USGS definition), a structural member of the African continent, lying on a structural high called the Lampedusa Plateau.
 Lampedusa essentially is a tilted block of limestone, the highest point being on the NW coast and the lowest on the SE coast, the island being soft limestone, of a white to creamy-yellow.
 This area lies on a seismically active part of central Mediterranean, the Sicily Channel Rift Zone.
 From a structural point of view, Lampedusa belongs to the Pelagian Block, a foreland at the northern edge of the African Plate, and is inside the Sicily Channel.